Dr. Briley L. Lewis

 Picture

-I'm a regular writer for Astrobites, which presents daily paper summaries meant to be accessible to undergraduates interested in science.
+In graduate school, I was a regular writer for Astrobites, which presents daily paper summaries meant to be accessible to undergraduates interested in science.
 You can check out all my articles here.
 I've also written many Beyond bites, covering accessibility and equity in astronomy, the dangers of reopening universities during the COVID-19 Pandemic, and how to use Twitter in your scientific career!

 ComSciCon